 In God’s instructions to Moses at the burning bush, He included several things necessary to provide the deliverance He was planning for the Israelites as well as supplies for a future building project only He knew about.
 The women were an essential part of His plan.

 “I will grant this people favor with the Egyptians, so that when you depart you will not leave empty-handed.
 Every woman will ask her neighbor and the one who happens to be staying in her house for items of silver and gold and for clothing.
 You will put these articles on your sons and daughters – thus you will plunder Egypt!”

-Now, my husband and I had an interesting discussion about this.
-He playfully suggested that God used the women as extortionists.
+A friend and I had an interesting discussion about this.
+She laughingly suggested that God used the women as extortionists.
 “Give up your goods or more bad things will happen to your family.”
-This event would take place after the ten plagues ravaged the Egyptian countryside.
-Perhaps the Egyptian women would be scared into giving.
-Unless all the women were as bold as Miriam, I just don’t see them as extortionists.
-My Bible’s notes didn’t comment on the “women” thing at all in Exodus 3.
+My friend’s idea suggested the Egyptian women would give because they were scared.

 I love the fact that God made me a woman.
 I am grateful for all the wonderful women whom God has chosen to place around me.
 I love that God considered His creation of women with social skills to be a valuable part of His purposes for His people.

 You can learn more about God’s interactions with women in the Old Testament through the Everyday Women, Ever-Faithful God Bible Study.